SingaporeOfficial Name: Republic of Singapore

 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: Foreign laws and legal systems can be vastly different from our own.
 While you are traveling in Singapore, you are subject to its laws even if you are a U.S. citizen.
 If you break local laws in Singapore, your U.S. passport won’t help you avoid arrest or prosecution.
 It’s very important to know what’s legal and what’s not in Singapore.
 In Singapore, you may be taken in for questioning if you don’t have your passport with you.
 Driving under the influence of alcohol could land you immediately in jail.
-In Singapore, you can be arrested for jaywalking, littering, or spitting.
+You can be arrested for jaywalking, littering, or spitting.
+A 2014 law restricted the sale and public consumption of alcohol during overnight hours.
 Commercial disputes that may be handled as civil suits in the United States can escalate to criminal cases in Singapore and may result in heavy fines and prison sentences.
 There are also some things that might be legal in Singapore but still illegal in the United States.
 You can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.

 There are no jury trials in Singapore.
 Judges hear cases and decide sentencing.
 The Government of Singapore does not provide legal assistance except in capital cases; legal assistance may be available in some other cases through the Law Society.
 You can also retain private counsel in criminal cases.
 The Embassy maintains a list of attorneys who have expressed an interest in assisting U.S. citizens.